research-ag/hpl/README.md

 </p>

 **HPL** infrastructure consists of 1 **Ledger** and N **Aggregators** (N=25 by default).
 - **Aggregator** canister is an entrypoint for principals.
-During the transaction process, both sender and receiver principal have to use one single aggregator.
+During the transaction process, all approving principals have to use one single aggregator.
 The aggregator is responsible for:
     - principals authentication
     - initial transaction validation
     - charging fee